-The "ping" message is actually a query status message that may be sent to devices on the LAN to query their operation status.
-The ping message is basically a message asking "Are you alive?"
+The "ping" message is actually a query status message that may be sent to devices on the LAN to determine their operation status.
 The LAN device will reply with a message if it is active.

 Time and Mask server

 Two other ICMP messages are used to query the time and/or subnet mask from a particular LAN device.
 A message is sent to a LAN device asking for the time or mask, and the device replies appropriately.